annkissam/akd/docs/Walkthrough.md

   `svn` or just `scp`.

 - `init`: In this phase `akd` initializes and configures the libraries required for the rest of the deployment process.
-For an elixir app, it can be configuring `distillery` or `docker`.
+For an Elixir app, it can be configuring `distillery` or `docker`.

 - `build`: In this phase `akd` produces a deployable entity.
 It can be a